nmata010/nmata010.github.io/_posts/data-strategy-post.md

         - looks like this is a whole category of data called "synthetic data" which has its own rabbit holes.
 I'll try it out, but will abandon if needed.
     - This whole section sounds like its gonna be a grind unless i find some neat dataset that fits.
     - There may be an arugment for pivoting my use-case around the available datasets since this is not real-world, but that feels like cheating.
+    - OK here we go.
+I got 3 stock videos and a synthetic video.
 5. prepare the data
     - this is kinda the same as above.
     - annotated images